- Background Information

 The unregulated manufacture of cannabis products, whether for medicinal or recreational purposes remains illegal in all Australian states.
 The Therapeutic Goods Agency (TGA) states: Cannabis remains a highly regulated drug in Australia and the use and supply of cannabis for non-medical purposes (for example, recreational use) is illegal in Australia, in accordance with applicable Commonwealth, state and territory laws1.

-The American Academy of Neurology conducted a systematic review of the efficacy and safety of medical marijuana in selected neurological disorders, found that the use of oral cannabinoids are of unknown efficacy in epilepsy, that the risks and benefits of medical marijuana should be weighed carefully, and that the comparative effectiveness of medical marijuana vs other therapies is unknown for epilepsy.
-5
+The American Academy of Neurology conducted a systematic review of the efficacy and safety of medical marijuana in selected neurological disorders and found that the use of oral cannabinoids are of unknown efficacy in epilepsy, that the risks and benefits of medical marijuana should be weighed carefully, and that the comparative effectiveness of medical marijuana versus already established therapies is unknown for epilepsy.2

-More recent reports of a phase 3, double-blind randomised placebo controlled trial of Epidiolex with 171 patients with Lennox-Gastaut has shown a reduction in drop seizures but increased treatment related adverse events were also recorded by those on the Epidiolex compared with the placebo.8 Very recently, the results of a double-blind placebo controlled trial in 120 children and young adults with Dravet Syndrome were reported in the NEJM.
-Those in the CBD group demonstrated a decrease in seizures compared to the placebo group, but reported increased adverse events.
-Some of these adverse events were controlled by dose reduction but 8 patients on CBD withdrew from the trial.9
+More recent reports of a Phase III, double-blind randomised placebo controlled trial of Epidiolex with 171 patients with Lennox-Gastaut Syndrome has shown a reduction in seizures frequency but increased treatment- related adverse events for those on the Epidiolex compared with the placebo.5 The results of a 2017 double-blind placebo controlled trial in 120 children and young adults with Dravet Syndrome were reported in the National English Journal of Medicine.
+Those in the CBD group demonstrated a decrease in seizures compared to the placebo group, but also reported increased adverse events.
+Commonly reported adverse events included drowsiness, ataxia and diarrhoea, and while more serious side effects were less common, some patients did experience a worsening of their seizures.
+Some of these adverse events were controlled by dose reduction but 8 patients on CBD withdrew from the trial.6

 The situation in Australia is changing at a very fast pace.